 It can be difficult to see loved ones and seniors with Alzheimer’s suffer through the mental and emotional changes that come with the disease of dementia.
 These conditions can affect the parts of the brain that store memories, language, judgement, and more.
 Alzheimer’s shrinks a part of the brain called the cortex, as well as the hippocampus.

 Alzheimer’s is a type of dementia, the later of which can also be caused by other conditions and events, such as a stroke.
 But the amazing thing about the brain is that there is are two particular areas that are rarely affected by dementia and Alzheimer’s, even in advanced stages.
 That’s the cerebrum and parietal lobe, which are the parts of our brain that process music.

 Several studies have shown that music can help seniors with Alzheimer’s “light up”, not only engaging the cerebrum and parietal lobe, but stimulating neural networks to other parts of the brain.
 Just like a jog is good for your whole body—affecting your muscles, cardiovascular system, bone density, mood, and more— music is good for your whole mind.
-That’s especially good news for anyone struggling with memory disorders, and for those in their retirement facility, family, and broader community.
+That’s especially good news for anyone struggling with memory disorders, and for those in their retirement community, family, and broader community.

 Music can transform people struggling with the effects of Alzheimer’s.
 Those who are feeling socially withdrawn because simple tasks have become too frustrating or confusing can find past memories and feelings evoked by a familiar melody from their youth.
 Others who are agitated from overstimulation can be calmed by soothing songs, which can even help with sleep.
 Music can provide a point of conversation, and even inspire exercise as listeners start moving and dancing to the rhythm.
 It is truly a universal language, and a deep part of what makes us human.